 However, and in contrast to the young age of Alexis Tsipras and some of his close associates (i.e. Nikos Pappas and Gabriel Sakellaridis) who were appointed to the cabinet, the mean age of government members is very high, at about 60 years old.
 This is to a large extent connected to the issue of the recruitment channels for politicians, which have been influenced by the crisis conditions.
 As shown in the chart below, the recruitment of politicians from party organisations has fallen to some degree, with figures being drawn more frequently from other sources such as the media and local administration.

-Chart: Change in recruitment channels for Greek MPs
+Chart: Change in recruitment channels for Greek politicians (MPS, MEPs, non-parliamentarian members of the government)

-Note: Each chart shows the percentage of Greek MPs who had sat within the parliament in the indicated period who had been recruited from a given sector.
+Note: Each chart shows the percentage of Greek politicians who emerged in the indicated period (MPs, MEPs and non-parliamentarian members of the government) from a given sector.

 However, the composition of the government has derived from completely different recruitment channels.
 As might be expected, party officials make up a larger share of those in government, but there are also growing numbers of individuals in government who have been recruited on the basis of technical expertise (academics), their participation in civil society, or due to previous involvement in social movements.
 This is particularly the case due to the collapse of Pasok and New Democracy (the two largest parties in Greece prior to the crisis) who had both imposed strong partisanship in some of these areas.
 On the other hand, local administration and state bureaucracy do not appear to act as strong recruitment bases for figures in the government.